Otto Gessler: Empire and Weimar Republic

 Gessler was mayor of Regensburg from 1910 to 1914 and lord mayor of Nuremberg from 1913 to 1919.
 Because of reduced mobility due to a handicap he did not serve during World War I. He successfully headed the town administration of Nuremberg in the war years and contributed to the fact that there were no leftist takeovers in Nuremberg and Franconia the immediate aftermath of the war during the German Revolution of 1918-19.

 Gessler was close to Friedrich Naumann and became one of the founders of the DDP in November 1918.
 In October 1919, he was appointed as Reichsminister für Wiederaufbau (Minister for Reconstruction) in the cabinet of Gustav Bauer.
-Gessler was not a staunch supporter of the new republic, describing himself as a Vernunftsrepublikaner only.
+Gessler was not a staunch supporter of the new republic, describing himself as a "republican by reason" only.

 After the Kapp-Lüttwitz Putsch in March 1920 he assumed the office of Reichswehrminister (Minister of Defence) from Gustav Noske who was forced to resign as a result of the putsch.

 Gessler kept that position for the next eight years, despite numerous changes of government.
 As Reichswehrminister he worked closely with Chef der Heeresleitung Hans von Seeckt in setting up the Reichswehr and turning it into a modern army.
 Gessler did not see his role as controlling the military, but rather in cooperating with the military command staff, which for its part viewed the Reichswehr's position as an independent and autonomous "state within the state".
 From 1920 to 1924, Gessler was also a member of the Reichstag.

-In September 1923, the right-wing state government of Bavaria challenged the government in Berlin, resulting in a so-called "Reichsexekution" against the state.
-President Friedrich Ebert declared a state-of-emergency and, as Reichswehrminister, Gessler was vested with executive power.
-After the Hitler Putsch in November, Gessler transferred that power to von Seeckt.
-He helped in solving the crisis, by mediating between Ebert, chancellor Gustav Stresemann and the military leadership.
-Later, Gessler created a new office, the Wehrmacht-Abteilung, directly under the Reichswehrminister and thereby moved political power from the Heeresleitung to the Minister.